3liz/lizmap-documentation/source/publish/customization/javascript.rst

 Adding some JavaScript is useful for a variety of advanced usage.
 For instance, you can:

+    - hide some UI elements that you don't want to display by default
+    - add a custom button in the UI
+    - add a popup when the project is opened (to display funders, credits…)
     - avoid people being able to download elements of the page by right clicking on them, and of course much more.
-    - hide some UI elements that you don't want
-    - add some popups when the project is opened

 Prerequisites
 -------------